twilfredo/spdm-linux/Documentation/networking/tls-handshake.rst

 The @peerid parameter contains the serial number of a key containing the remote peer's identity or the value TLS_NO_PEERID if the session is not authenticated.

+The @tls_max_record_size parameter, if positive, exposes the tls max record size advertised by the endpoint.
+Record size must not exceed this amount.
+A negative value shall indicate that the endpoint did not advertise the maximum record size limit.

 A best practice is to close and destroy the socket immediately if the handshake failed.